-Emeritus Professors: Constance Ahrons, Ph.D.; Lamar T. Empey, Ph.D.; Daniel Glaser, Ph.D.; David Heer, Ph.D.; Malcolm Klein; Thomas E. Lasswell, Ph.D.\; Harvey J. Locke, Ph.D.; Maurice D. Van Arsdol, Jr., Ph.D.
+Emeritus Professors: Constance Ahrons, Ph.D.; Lamar T. Empey, Ph.D.; Daniel Glaser, Ph.D.; David Heer, Ph.D.; Malcolm Klein; Thomas E. Lasswell, Ph.D.; Harvey J. Locke, Ph.D.; Maurice D. Van Arsdol, Jr., Ph.D.

 The Department of Sociology offers a departmental major.
 The greater Los Angeles area provides a natural laboratory for studying such sociological themes as race relations, work and the workplace, the family in a changing society, population trends and crime.
 Some of the undergraduate courses involve field research in the urban environment.
-The department also offers a minor in sociology to students majoring in other disciplines.
+The department also offers a minor in sociology to students majoring in other disciplines, a minor in forensics and criminality and a variety of interdisciplinary minors.